Last Updated on

 You can check the cost of your financing options by filling out a form available on lending sites so that you can compare rates.

-Here are some questions you need to ask yourself when choosing a financing option for your first rental property investment:
+Choosing a financing option for your first rental property investment

 - Do you prefer a 15-year or a 30-year mortgage?

 - How about an adjustable or fixed rate?